What to expect from your first therapy session in Santa Rosa

 While there is no formal preparation for the first session, depending on your situation you might want to take some time to make sure you are set up logistically to do regular weekly therapy.
 This might include:

-Work out any scheduling arrangements you need to make with school, work, family, etc., so that you can hold your weekly reserved therapy time without interruption (this is important to keep us consistent in your therapy work)
+Work out any scheduling arrangements you need to make with school, work, family, etc., so that you can hold your weekly reserved therapy time without interruption (this is important to keep us consistent in your therapy work).
+If you are meeting with me over video, make sure you have a secure place set up for the session with good internet connection.

 Decide if you want to give yourself some “buffer” time before or after your sessions so that you can make full use of your 50 minutes.
 Sometimes therapy can bring up strong emotions, so transitioning immediately back to work or seeing your partner after therapy can be difficult for some of my clients.
 You don’t want to feel like you have to hold back in sessions because you are thinking about the work meeting you have right after.